mnielsen/finding_scenius/finding_scenius.md

 _As an experiment I drafted this essay on GitHub.
 You can find the repository [here](https://github.com/mnielsen/finding_scenius)_

-## Appendix: Isn't it a waste of time to talk about these silly, soft things?
+## Appendix: Isn't it a waste of time to talk about these squishy, vague ideas?

 There's a best-selling self-help book by Steven Covey entitled "The Seven Habits of Highly Effective People".
 It's about what you'd